ail-man/rainy-hills/README.md

 Built with JDK 1.8 and Primefaces 5.3

 ## Project description
-The main class of this project is [Surface.java](https://github.com/ail-man/rainy-hills/blob/master/src/main/java/com/ail/crxmarkets/model/Surface.java) class.
+The main class of this project [Surface.java](https://github.com/ail-man/rainy-hills/blob/master/src/main/java/com/ail/crxmarkets/model/Surface.java) class.
-It presents a surface with a water on it and it has several methods like fill some water, wipe the water, get surface curve, get water and get total water amount.
+It represents a surface object (thread-safe) with a water on it and it has several methods like fill some water, wipe the water, get surface curve, get water and get total water amount.
 It also has factory method for generating random surface object by parameters of length, min height and max height.

 To calculate the water on a curved surface the so called **Vessel Method** was developed using TDD approach in this project.